 capacity to share that experience in a way which can be a beacon and guide to those caught in the struggle to rebuild a

-Today, PJ is a counselor and advocate for troubled children, a therapist, teacher, lecturer, and author.
-But for several years following a terrible fall in 1999, PJ was none of these things: in the aftermath of her accident she found herself deprived of almost all cognitive skills.
+Today, Tricia is a counselor and advocate for troubled children, a therapist, teacher, lecturer, and author.
+But for several years following a terrible fall in 1999, Tricia was none of these things: in the aftermath of her accident she found herself deprived of almost all cognitive skills.
 She struggled with exhaustion, with vanished memory, with physical debility, with the inability to perform even the most basic skills, and with despair.
 Diagnosed with traumatic brain injury (TBI), she fell into a long twilight world in which hope itself seemed vanquished.
-For PJ, for her husband, her children and her friends it seemed that the vibrant, capable and generous woman they had known and loved might be lost forever.
+For Tricia, for her husband, her children and her friends it seemed that the vibrant, capable and generous woman they had known and loved might be lost forever.
 After four years of recovery came further challenges: breast cancer, and then, the more common but no less painful blow of divorce.